The Business of Love

-The Business of Love is a 1925 American silent comedy film directed by Irving Reis and Jess Robbins and starring Edward Everett Horton, Barbara Bedford, and Zasu Pitts.
+The Business of Love is a 1925 American silent comedy film directed by Irving Reis and Jess Robbins and starring Edward Everett Horton, Barbara Bedford, and ZaSu Pitts.

 Plot

-As described in a film magazine review, a young man educated for the law derives so much more pleasure from tinkering with clocks and radios that he falls from his rich uncle’s graces.
+As described in a film magazine review, a young man educated for the law derives so much more pleasure from tinkering with clocks and radios that he falls from his rich uncle's graces.
 On one of his repairing exDeditions he meets and is attracted to the daughter of an inventor.
 When he learns that the man selected by his uncle as the other member of the law firm of which he presumably is a member, is plotting to swindle the inventor, he schemes against the schemer.
-Finally, he is successful both in breaking the plot and in wooing the inventor’s daughter.
+Finally, he is successful both in breaking the plot and in wooing the inventor's daughter.

+Preservation

+In February 2021, The Business of Love was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list and is therefore presumed lost.